 Monographs and Edited Volumes

 The Absence of Photography.
-William Henry Fox Talbot, Empire, Science, and the Antique [under contract and final review, The University of Chicago Press]
+William Henry Fox Talbot, Empire, Science, and the Antique [final revisions after second peer review, The University of Chicago Press]

 Fotografie und museales Wissen: William Henry Fox Talbot, das Altertum und die Absenz der Fotografie (Berlin, 2015)